tkishel/pe_tune/README.md

 ##### `--inventory FILE`

-Use the specified YAML file to define infrastructure nodes.
+Use the specified YAML file to define PE Infrastructure hosts.

-This eliminates a dependency upon PuppetDB to query node facts and classes.
+This eliminates a dependency upon PuppetDB to query facts and classes for PE Infrastructure hosts.
 Refer to the [examples](examples) directory of this module for details.

 ##### `--local`

 Use the local system to define a monolithic master host.

-This eliminates a dependency upon PuppetDB to query node facts and classes.
+This eliminates a dependency upon PuppetDB to query facts and classes for PE Infrastructure hosts, and is only useful after a clean install of a monolithic master host.

 ##### `--memory_per_jruby MB`

-Amount of RAM to allocate for each JRuby.
+Amount of RAM to allocate for each Puppet Server JRuby.

 ##### `--memory_reserved_for_os MB`

-Amount of RAM to reserve for the OS.
+Amount of RAM to reserve for the operating system and other services.

 ##### `--node CERTNAME`

-Limit output to a single node.
+Limit output to a single PE Infrastructure host.

 ##### `--use_current_memory_per_jruby`

-Use currently-defined settings to determine memory_per_jruby.
+Use currently-defined settings to determine `memory_per_jruby`.

 ## Reference

-This subcommand queries PuppetDB for node group membership to identify PE Infrastructure hosts, queries PuppetDB for facts for each of those hosts to identify system resources, and outputs optimized settings for PE services (in YAML format) use in Hiera.
+This command outputs optimized settings for PE services as follows.

+1. Query PuppetDB for PE Infrastructure hosts (query for declared PE classes)
+1. Identify PE Infrastructure type: Standard, Large, Extra Large (legacy: Split)
+1. Query PuppetDB for CPU and RAM facts for each PE Infrastructure host (query for processors, memory)
+1. Output settings for PE services for each PE Infrastructure host (as parameters for the declared PE classes)

 ### Output